nathan108642/controlled_assessment/controlled_assement/Report1.md

 print(' your converted ammount is {0} {1}'.format(ammount,allowables[var2]))
 ```
 ####Evaluation
-To evaluate my work i have sucesfully made a code that convestes one currency to another.My co
+To evaluate my work i have sucesfully made a code that convertes one currency to another.My code is a very sufficient way of converting the to currencies.